MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/identity-access-management.md

 ## Next steps

-The following articles provide guidance on each step in the cloud adoption journey for energy HPC environments.
+The following articles provide guidance on each step in the cloud adoption journey for finance HPC environments.

 - [Azure billing offers and Active Directory tenants for finance HPC](./azure-billing-active-directory-tenant.md)
 - [Management for HPC in the finance sector](./management.md)